-1.1 Belton CE Primary School fully recognises the contribution it can make to protect children and support pupils in school.
+- 1.1 Belton CE Primary School fully recognises the contribution it can make to protect children and support pupils in school.
 The aim of the policy is to safeguard and promote our pupils' welfare, safety and health by fostering an honest, open, caring and supportive environment.
-We encourage children to talk about their worries and to report their concerns to us.
-The pupils' welfare is of paramount importance.

-1.2 This policy is consistent with:

-- the legal duty to safeguard and promote the welfare of children, as described in section 175 of the Education Act 2002 [or section 157 of the Education Act 2002 for independent schools and academies] and the statutory guidance "Keeping children safe in education - Statutory guidance for schools and colleges", 2021 and "Working Together to Safeguard Children", 2018. - the Leicestershire and Rutland Safeguarding Children Partnership Multi-Agency Safeguarding Arrangements - 1.3 There are four main elements to our Safeguarding / Child Protection Policy: - Prevention (e.g. positive school atmosphere, teaching and pastoral support to pupils, safer recruitment procedures); - Protection (by following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection concerns); - Support (to pupils and school staff and to children who may have been harmed or abused); - Working with parents (to ensure appropriate communications and actions are undertaken). - 1.4 This policy applies to all staff, volunteers, governors and visitors to the school.
+We encourage children to talk about their worries and to report their concerns to us in a number of alternative ways.
+The pupils' welfare is of paramount importance. - 1.2 This policy is consistent with: - the legal duty to safeguard and promote the welfare of children, as described in section 175 of the Education Act 2002 and the statutory guidance "Keeping children safe in education Statutory guidance for schools and colleges", 2022 and "Working Together to Safeguard Children", 2018. - the Leicestershire and Rutland Safeguarding Children Partnership Multi-Agency Safeguarding Arrangements - 1.3 There are four main elements to our Safeguarding / Child Protection Policy: - Prevention (e.g. positive school atmosphere, teaching and pastoral support to pupils, safer recruitment procedures); - Protection (by following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection concerns); - Support (to pupils and school staff and to children who may have been harmed or abused); - Working with parents (to ensure appropriate communications and actions are undertaken). - 1.4 This policy applies to all staff, volunteers, governors and visitors to the school.
 We recognise that child protection is the responsibility of all adults in school.
 We will ensure that all parents and other working partners are aware of our child protection policy by mentioning it in our school prospectus, displaying appropriate information in our reception and on the school website and by raising awareness at meetings with parents as appropriate.